Cycling in coulee country

 Trail passes cost $4 daily, $20 annual.
 The day pass for the Omaha is $1.

-Camping: It's $10-$20 at Elroy's City Park, first-come, first-served.
-Campers can use the showers, picnic areas, playground and concessions at Elroy Commons.
+Camping: It's $10-$20 at Elroy's Schultz Park, first-come, first-served.
+The park includes a pool and showers.
+Campers also can use the showers, picnic areas, playground and concessions at Elroy Commons.